Carter and Moyers School of Education

 Candidates will:

-1. Enroll in EDUC 290, The Teaching Profession
+1. Enroll in EDUC 290, The Teaching Profession.

-2. Fill out Candidate Information Form
+2. Fill out the Candidate Information Form.

-3. Enroll in other professional education pre-requisite courses or academic content courses based on a four (4) year plan for program of study.
+3. Enroll in other professional education pre-requisite courses or academic content courses based on a four (4) year plan for the program of study.

-4. Complete Professional Dispositions Interview (DAPtm)
+4. Complete Professional Dispositions Interview (DAPtm).

-5. Submit the following documents to Academic Support Assistant (Bus.
+5. Submit the following documents to the Academic Support Assistant (Bus.
 Ed.
 227) to be considered for Admissions Interview:

-1. Cold Writing Sample: Submitted in EDUC 290 6.
-Complete prior to Release to Field Experiences
+1. Cold Writing Sample: Submitted in EDUC 290.

 7. Provide evidence of: